Cross-Modal Attention Calibration for LVLM Hallucination Mitigation: More Ablation and Analysis

-We also conduct more ablation about the variants of position embedding strategy in CDAR in Table~\ref{tab:ablation_cdar}.
-Noth that "with position embedding" demotes estimating the attention logits with position embeddings, which is equal to directly removing the CDAR in our method.
-When removing the position embeddings to estimate the refined attention logits, the performance of MLLMs improves compared to the conventional design with position embeddings.
-It demonstrates that the position relations of image tokens result in an overlook of the former but relevant visual content.
-Additionally, the refined position embeddings used in CDAR further lead to an improvement, which shows the significance of the global positional relation of the image content with other language tokens.
+\textbf{Ablation of variants of CMPC}.
+We conduct more ablation about the variants of the position embedding strategy in CMPC in Table~\ref{tab:ablation_cdar}.
+Note that "GPC" demotes global position calibration, which directly scales up all the position indexes on all the attention weights.
+We find that GPC performs even better than our method on the POPE dataset, indicating the position bias in uni-modal knowledge exchange.
+However, GPC scales the position indexes for text tokens, which makes the LVLMs hard to distinguish the length of generated text and induces more hallucinations.
+This issue can be alleviated by directly enhancing the probability of EOS tokens by a fixed value to normalize the length of the generated output.
+GPC + EOS enhancement leads to significant improvement on $\text{CHAIR}_i$ but slightly reduces the $\text{CHAIR}_s$.
+We consider it a variant of our method.
+Additionally, the refined position embeddings used in CMPC further lead to an improvement on both $\text{CHAIR}_i$ and $\text{CHAIR}_s$, which shows the significance of the global positional relation of the image content with other language tokens.